jediofgever/ROS_OpenCR_odom/README.md

 # ROS_OpenCR_odom
-A interface for recieving odometry messaging from OpenCR and publishing them as ROS messages.
+A interface for recieving odometry messaging from OpenCR(can be arduino as well) and publishing them as ROS messages.

 Welcome to the ROS_OpenCR_odom wiki!

 A simple Package to pass odometry messages via ROS publisher.

-## ## # Usage
+## Usage

 #install `rosserial` to be able to communicate with OpenCR